Pumpkin Spice Syrup

 • In a saucepan over medium heat, stir together sugars and water until the sugar has dissolved.
 Don’t let it boil.

-• Stir in pumpkin puree and vanilla until dissolved.
+• Stir in pumpkin purée and vanilla extract until combined.
 Stir in the spices.

 • Cook for about 10 minutes total, being careful not to boil.
 Turn off the heat and let the mixture sit for 15 minutes.